AdrienUfferte/balls_videos_generator/README.md

 # balls_videos_generator

-Creates the frames of a video of moving balls for a neuroscience experiment
+Creates the frames of a video of moving balls for a neuroscience experiment, using the Godot Engine (version 4.5 stable).
+All gameplay and tooling code is written in GDScript.

 The capture now also outputs a final `frame_answer.png` frame: after every black screen frame has been recorded, the overlay is removed without advancing the simulation, and the